I'm Amanda and I’m passionate about creating a well loved and well lived in home for my family and I I'd love to help you do the same!

 So there you have it!
 3 easy DIY gingerbread holiday gift wrap ideas!
 You could also check out Etsy for premade options like this cute mini gingerbread house printables that I used to make our Advent Calendar Tree this year!

-Next, be sure to check out these beautiful gift wrap ideas from my talented blogger friends!
+Next, be sure to go see these beautiful gift wrap ideas from my talented blogger friends!

 Most Lovely Things | Christmas Gift Wrap Using What You Have